 Yorktown Heights

-Wilkens Fruit & Fir Farm is another great option for pick-your-own up in northern Westchester.
-Open from August through mid-December, it’s a great spot to pick apples, peaches, and pumpkins as well.
-As the seasons shift towards the holidays, you can also Choose-n-Cut your own Christmas tree.
-Also, be sure not to miss out on the winery, three markets, and bakery, the latter which is home to a famous apple cider donut.
+Wilkens Fruit & Fir, celebrating its 109th year of harvest, is another great option for pick-your-own produce up in northern Westchester.
+Open from August through mid-December, it’s an ideal spot to pick apples, peaches, and pumpkins as well.
+As the seasons shift toward the holidays, you can also choose and cut your own Christmas tree.
+Be sure not to miss out on the winery, three markets, and bakery, the latter which is home to famous apple cider donuts.
+For exact harvest dates, email wilkensfruitfarm@gmail.com or call 914.245.4099 as they vary every year.

 Outhouse Orchards